|

 After a year's preliminary education of a very

-practical kind at the County Limerick Infirmary (a beginning which was of much benefit
+practical kind at the County Limerick Infirmary (a beginning which was of much

-the board of health, attending the famine fever which was then desolating
+under the board of health, attending the famine fever which was then desolating

 Ireland, and at Celbridge, in the county of Dublin, almost succumbed to an